What is a liver biopsy?

 - You should not drive for 24 hours.

-- No heavy lifting or strenuous exercise for one week.
+- No heavy lifting or strenuous exercise for 3 days.

-- No blood thinners, aspirin, Plavix or NSAIDs for one week.
+- No blood thinners, anti-platelet agents, aspirin, Plavix or NSAIDs for one week.

-- You may return to work in two days for a desk job or after 5 days for a strenuous job.
+- You may return to work the next day for a desk job or after 3 days for a strenuous job.